GeoLatte/geolatte-geom/README.md

 ## Open issues

 The design is not yet finished.
 Here are some open issues that require further attention:
-* Can the Position class-hierarchy be simplified?
-* The DSL is nice and simple, but looses the type-safety we introduced with the Position class-hierarchy.
-In Scala this is easy to remedy (e.g. by providing implicit conversion between Tuples and Positions).
-What is the best way in Java?
-Introducing p2D(), g2D(), etc. functions and generically-typed PosTokens?
 * Is the API for composing Coordinate Reference System sufficiently clear?
 * How to handle empty Geometries, and Positions?
 * How to handle cases where the Coordinate Reference System is not known?
-* Should we not drop all complex operations from the Geometry API, and only make these available as GeometryOperations?
-Then we can provide GeometryOperation Factories that are specific for the type of coordinate space (2D, Measured, Geographic vs. Projected).